WHAT IS TDA?

 To help deliver more sustainable solutions, CTR/ATR additionally recycles waste tires for tire-derived fuel (TDF).
 The shredded tires are mixed with coal or other fuels, such as wood or chemical wastes, to be burned in concrete kilns, power plants, or paper mills.
 Due to its high heat value, using waste tires lowers carbon emissions versus fossil fuels.

-Federal Environmental Protection Agency (EPA) and the U.S. Tire Manufacturer's Association as a viable option for reducing tires in landfills.
+This process is a proven safe technology and is widely recognized by the Federal Environmental Protection Agency (EPA) and the U.S. Tire Manufacturer's Association as a viable option for reducing tires in landfills.

 You've probably already seen TDA repurposed in your neighborhood or school for new uses, such as: